 Wage Discrimination: LABI supports the current state and federal laws on the books that address wage discrimination.
 LABI opposes legislation that expands lawsuits, including but not limited to, comparable worth and removing legal defenses.

+Minimum Wage: Oppose legislation establishing a state minimum wage.

 Workers' Compensation: Support legislation to reduce workers compensation (WC) costs by overturning liberal court decisions, addressing factors responsible for escalating medical costs, and opposing the imposition of any tort remedy in WC cases.
 Continue to participate in the Louisiana Workers' Compensation Corporation, particularly in its capacity as WC insurer of last resort in Louisiana.